 If expansion is planned, it should result in increased profits, not just sales.
 Expansion requires finance, people and other resources.
 Can you get them?

 Remember, a good business plan is as much about the process as the final document.
 Creating your plan will open your eyes to the realities of your business.
 Keeping it updated will help you stay on the right track.
 For help with developing your plan, call us.

-Start-ups and established businesses in the Cheltenham and Bristol area looking for help with writing a business plan should contact Mitchells for more help and advice.
+Start-ups and established businesses in the Cheltenham area looking for help with writing a business plan should contact Mitchells for more help and advice.